Machine learning in wastewater treatment: insights from modelling a pilot denitrification reactor: Introduction

 \section{Introduction}

 The Oslofjord, a 120 km long inlet in southeastern Norway, serves as an oceanic connection for approximately two million people.
 Unfortunately, the populations of phytoplankton, fish and marine bird populations in and around the fjord are decreasing.
 This decline is hypothesised to be caused by a high input of nutrients and carbon, leading to poor oxygen availability with consequences for the fjord’s ecological status.
 One significant driver of oxygen deficiency is the increasing amount of reactive nitrogen from agricultural fertilizer runoff \cite{staalstrom2023undersokelse} and wastewater treatment plants (WWTP).
 In 2022 WWTPs alone contributed to 24\% of the input of reactive nitrogen to the outer Oslofjord \cite{engesmo2023overvaaking}.
-As a significant contributor to the nutrient input, efficient nitrogen removal at these plants is crucial for improving the ecological status of the fjord.
+Efficient nitrogen removal at these plants is therefore assumed crucial for improving the ecological status of the fjord.

-The Oslofjord receives wastewater, directly and indirectly via rivers, from 118 municipalities, with a combined population of 2.8 million people - more than half the total population of Norway and a million more than in the early 1990s.
+The Oslofjord receives wastewater, directly and indirectly via rivers, from 118 municipalities, with a combined population of 2.8 million people -- more than half the total population of Norway and a million more than in the early 1990s.
 A shallow threshold restricts water circulation in the fjord's inner parts, and by the late 1990s, population growth necessitated the implementation of biological nitrogen removal processes in wastewater treatment plants discharging into these areas.
 However, similar treatment initiatives were not implemented at WWTPs discharging into the outer parts of the fjord \cite{engesmo2023overvaaking}.

 Today, five WWTPs releasing water directly or indirectly to the Oslofjord have biological nitrogen removal processes implemented.
-However, with increased awareness of environmental impacts, and the implementation of stricter regulations\footnote{See the European Parliament legislative resolution of 10 April 2024 on the proposal for a directive of the European Parliament and of the Council concerning urban wastewater treatment (recast) (COM(2022)0541 – C9-0363/2022 – 2022/0345(COD)).}, more treatment plants will adopt nitrogen removal processes in the near future.
+With increased awareness of environmental impacts, and the implementation of stricter regulations \cite{european_parliament2024directive}, more treatment plants will adopt nitrogen removal processes in the near future.
 This motivates finding ways to make the removal of nitrogen as efficient as possible \cite{staalstrom2022utredning}.